greenelab/phenoplier/README.md

 The code was run with an Intel Core i5 (4 cores) and 64 GB of RAM (32 GB should be enough also).
 The setup will download ~70 GB of input data and generate ~45 GB of results files, so you would need to have at least 120 GB if you plan to run all the steps.
-Running all the step would take around a week under this hardware configuration.
+Running all the steps would take around a week under this hardware configuration.

 ## Running the code